-A study of the nutrients, their utilization in the body, and their importance in the health of individuals throughout the life cycle.
-Examines dietary patterns of various cultural, ethnic, and religious groups.
-Explores food safety and nutrition research.
+A study of macro and micronutrients, their metabolism in the body, and their influence on health states of individuals from diverse cultural, ethnic and religious groups of all ages.
+Examines nutritional research and health policy.
+Compares nutritional adequacy to evidence-based national standards.
 Open to all majors.